FAQ: Belgian DPA’s decision regarding the IAB’s TCF

 Despite some misleading headlines, the TCF itself has not been found illegal.

-In the short-term, publishers who are concerned about whether TCF can still be used to collect valid consent can supplement the information disclosures they make about data processing purposes with simpler, clearer language.
+In the short-term, until the action plan is implemented, publishers who are concerned about whether TCF can still be used to collect valid consent can supplement the information disclosures they make about data processing purposes with simpler, clearer language.

-On 2nd February 2022, the APD announced that they have decided to give the IAB Europe six months to implement corrective measures, including (among others):
+On 2nd February 2022, the APD announced that they had decided to give the IAB Europe two months to create and submit an action plan to implement corrective measures, including (among others):

 - the establishment of a valid legal basis for the processing and dissemination of users’ preferences within the context of the TCF, as well as the prohibition of the use of legitimate interest as a basis for the processing of personal data by organisations participating in the TCF;